-The Refugee Council of Australia and Melbourne Social Equity Institute are proud to share the outcomes of the second annual conference Refugee Alternatives: Improving policy, practice and public support, held 13-14 February 2018.
+You can read the report by the Refugee Council of Australia and Melbourne Social Equity Institute on the outcomes of the second annual conference Refugee Alternatives: Improving policy, practice and public support, held on 13-14 February 2018.
 The two-day conference, hosted at the University of Melbourne, brought together a broad range of expertise from across the country and globally to cover topics of displacement, protection, cooperation, wellbeing, resilience, education, advocacy, and unity.
 The conference’s goal of seeking alternatives was expressed through 15 diverse sessions on a broad range of themes.

 An overview of these themes and recommendations can be found in the full report below alongside a separate outcomes report that summarises the main outcomes of the conference.